Everest Base Camp Trek in August

 Everest Base Camp Trek in August: Advantage & Disadvantage

-In the Everest region, august is like off-season for the trekking, so we see fewer trekkers on the trail.
-However, you will be able to enjoy some peace and quiet along the EBC trek in August.
+In the Everest region, August is like off-season for trekking, so we see fewer trekkers on the trail—which might be ideal for those seeking solitude, especially compared to peak months like October or November.
 In the Himalayas, trekking during the monsoon months August can be difficult.
 Because of rainy weather, you are requiring to be well prepared for the rain.
 More cloud (than May) would be present in the Everest region in July and August, with the possibility of rain in lower elevation and snow in higher altitude.
 Following are some advantage & disadvantage for trekkers who are coming to EBC trek in August.

 Advantage